you06/performance-map/src/tidb-kv-client.md

 - Duraion of each iteration is obeserved as `tidb_tikvclient_batch_send_latency` (exclude waiting for the first request).
 - If the target TiKV is overload, more requests may be collected for sending.
 The event is only counted by `tidb_tikvclient_batch_wait_overload` (without waiting duration).
 - The connection (*batchCommandsClient*) is chosen round-robinly, we try to acquire a lock before using the connection. *no available connections* might be reported if we cannot find such a connection, such an event is counted by `tidb_tikvclient_batch_client_no_available_connection_total`.
+- GRPC itself maintains control buffers for stream clients and requests are actually sended asynchronously.
+This kind of duration is hard to obeserved.

 ### Batch Recv Loop